-I researched the Ogre as far as Batman villains go and, as it turns out, he’s not a big presence in the comics, and he’s certainly nothing like this Fifty Shades creep we see here.
+I researched the Ogre as far as Batman villains go and, as it turns out, he’s not a big presence in the comics.
 (In fact, the only thing I found on the Ogre was that he was a genetically enhanced man who was often paired with another character called the Ape.)
 Evidently, the Ogre only made one documented appearance in a comic, so the character showcased in this episode is essentially a new creation.
 But he certainly works as he has the right blend of pretty boy charisma and psychotic charm that makes a good freak-factor villain (as opposed to a villain, like Penguin, who is more cerebral and less into blindfolds and handcuffs).
 Again, some viewers and fans might take issue with tacking on another non-canon character, but I’m cool with non-canon characters provided they (a). don’t take time and attention away from the canon characters and (b). they fit in with the spirit of the piece.
 This certainly held true for the Ogre as he didn’t hog the limelight (unlike some other non-canon character who simply refuses to go away) and his overall dark vibe, which fits in with the city of Gotham just fine.

 Also, it’s interesting to note that ogres, aside from being fairy tale and folklore figures, are also metaphorical images.
 Persons who do horrible things are labeled ogres due to the fierceness and terror associated with the same creature of lore that is most remembered for eating humans, primarily children.
 Likewise, Gotham’s Ogre seeks to devour his victims figuratively-speaking as he seems to obsess over a lady who eventually doesn’t meet his standards and then goes all diabolical on her.
 I suppose it’s true what they say about picking up strange guys in bars – don’t.

-And speaking of cross-hairs, turns out that Penguin has his sights set on a rather mighty target – his former boss Don Maroni.
+Speaking of cross-hairs, turns out that Penguin has his sights set on a rather mighty target – his former boss Maroni.
 Talk about trying to spear a large fish!
-I do wonder what sort of snag Penguin might hit while trying to carry out this ploy as he’s known for biting off more than he can chew at times, which, to me, makes him likable and a little relatable (not that I go around planning criminal schemes, mind you).
+I do wonder what sort of snag Penguin might hit while trying to carry out this ploy as he’s known for biting off more than he can chew at times.
 In some cases, his risks have paid off and at other times they have nearly gotten him killed.
 I sense Maroni isn’t thick enough to be easily cornered but we’ll see.
 Penguin has gotten himself out of some fairly gnarled situations before using his quick thinking and slick talk, so if anyone can attempt a big catch like Maroni, it’s him.
 (And, yes, all of the fish puns here were intended.)

 Let’s see…what else happened upon our return to Gotham?
 Oh, yes – I see that Fish Mooney still refuses to die.

-Seriously, her plot line is, and has been ever since she exiled herself from Gotham, a waste of air time.
+Seriously, her plot line now is a waste of air time.
 No offense to Jada Pinkett Smith (as she does do a good job playing a very over-the-top character and I will never be able to watch anything else she does without envisioning her as Fish Mooney) and no offense to the writers (they are awesome).
 But her arc takes away from everyone else who deserves to dabble in the spotlight.
 The same could also be said for the Dollmaker.
 Again, what point did his plot even serve?
-It seemed like filler but it’s possible he might come back in season two since he survives Fish’s prison break.
+It seemed like filler but it’s possible he might come back since he survives Fish’s prison break.
 But if he does return, I hope he’s actually given something to do other than skulk around in a lab coat and make threats.
 Though he’s no fool, that’s for sure.

-And where on earth did she learn how to fly a helicopter?
+And where did she learn how to fly a helicopter?
 From The Matrix?

-Okay, all gruesome face-eating imagery aside (and, no, I am not posting a .gif of that now-infamous character death from The Walking Dead – you know the one), another element I enjoyed in this episode was Bruce and Selina’s team-up.
+All face-eating imagery aside, another element I enjoyed in this episode was Bruce and Selina’s team-up.
 Their parallel personalities are a great match and it’s always good to see Bruce out on his own, trying to sort matters out.
-It would be tempting to turn a kid/pre-teen character into a wimp or a pouting emo boy, but thankfully Bruce is no softie nor a cry baby.
+It would be tempting to turn a pre-teen character into a wimp or a pouting emo boy, but thankfully Bruce is no softie nor a cry baby.

-Overall, I would put this episode in the middle of the enjoyment spectrum – not jaw-dropping great but certainly not a snooze-fest.
+Overall, I would put this episode in the middle of the enjoyment spectrum – not jaw-droppingly great but not a snooze-fest.
 I sense the momentum will pick up now as we near this season’s finish line, so all bets are off as far as what might happen.

 Until later, fellow Gothamites!